unicode-org/icu4x/components/icu/README.md

 The following Cargo features are only available on the individual crates, but not on this meta-crate:

 - `datagen`: Whether to implement `serde::Serialize` and functionality that is only required during data generation.
-- `bench`: Whether to enable exhaustive benchmarks.
-This can be enabled on individual crates when running `cargo bench`.

 There are additional features that, when enabled on specific crates, enable functionality across ICU4X: